 Balance and agility exercises: help you maintain daily living skills.

-Ask your doctor or physical therapist for guidelines about what exercises are best for you.
-Knowing how much and how long you should be exercising is key, but you should also ask about what you should be avoiding as well.
+Ask your doctor or physical therapist for guidance.
+They will be able to recommend the exercises that are best for you.
+Knowing how much and how long you should be exercising is key.
+And be sure to ask about the exercises you should avoid.

 The safest and most effective physical activities for adults with OsteoArthritis (OA) of the hip and/or knee are low impact, moderate intensity aerobics – such as:

 » muscle strengthening exercises that use different forms of resistance

 Investments of as little as 60 minutes per week can yield some improvements for people with OA.
 A minimum of 150 minutes (2.5 hours) of moderate intensity aerobic and two days of muscle strengthening exercise per week is recommended.
 This will improve OA pain and joint function and support prevention and management of other chronic conditions.¹

 The Health Benefits of Physical Activity

 - Regular physical activity reduces the risk of many adverse health outcomes.

 - Some physical activity is better than none.